OUR MISSION:

 The August 2025 issue of our newsletter has been released.
 Use the buttons below to download this newsletter, sign up for email delivery of future issues or download past issues.

-September Prayers
+November Prayers

 Petitions